Dlumior/antphy-client/README.md

   # or
   yarn build
   ```
-You can create the production app using `npm run dist`.

 - To pack the app just run this command.
 It's gonna make an executable of the app to the current os